hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/asset-exchange.md

        ```
      - Run the following to trigger `bob`'s claim for `bond01:a03` locked by `alice` in `network1`:
        ```bash
-       ./bin/fabric-cli asset exchange-step claim --recipient=bob --locker=alice --target-network=network1 --param=bond01:a03 --secret=<hash-pre-image>
+       ./bin/fabric-cli asset exchange claim --recipient=bob --locker=alice --target-network=network1 --param=bond01:a03 --secret=<hash-pre-image>
        ```

      The above steps complete a successful asset exchange between two Fabric networks.
-     In addition to the above commands, following are the extra options:
+     In addition to the above commands, following commands can be run if specified timeout has expired and the locked asset remains unclaimed.
      - If `alice` wants to unlock the bond asset, run the following to trigger `alice`'s re-claim for `bond01:a03` locked in `network1`:
        ```bash
        ./bin/fabric-cli asset exchange unlock --locker=alice --recipient=bob --target-network=network1 --param=bond01:a03